plinioprado/adp-r10/README.md

 # R10 Project

-Mobile application using React Native for an upcoming developer conference called R10.
+Mobile application using React Native for an upcoming developer conference called R10, versions for IOS and Android.
 Project for Red Academy App Development Professional course

 # Stack